 Orix Buffaloes Ryo Ota infielder (24) vowed to become "Ori's Dar," participating in a class in Habikino, Osaka, on April 14, and interacting with about 40 boys and girls.
 The first time I saw him, I thought, "If only more people would do that..."
 He dreamed of the day when he would be closer to Darvish (Padres), who has won 208 games in Japan and the United States, in his hometown. baseball baseball

-This season, his seventh year as a professional, he has made great strides with a batting average of .283, 10 Home Run, and 52 RBI.
-"Being successful in baseball is the most important thing," he says, striving for even greater heights and becoming a star in Minamikawachi.
-(Nambu Shunta)
+In his seventh professional season, he has made great strides, batting .283 with 10 Home Run and 52 RBI.
+"Succeeding in baseball is the most important thing," he says, striving for even greater heights, becoming a rising star in Minami-Kawachi.
+(Shunta Nanbu)

 Article provided by:Sports Hochi (opens in a new window)